This Year in Review

 For a small business, all wages paid to employees and related health benefits are included in qualified wages eligible for the credit.
 However, for a large business, only wages paid to employees for hours the employee does not provide service, and associated health care benefits, are considered as qualified wages.

-An employer who receives a PPP loan is eligible for the employee retention credit.
+An employer who receives a PPP loan is not eligible for the employee retention credit.

 Like the FFCRA credits (discussed above), the Employee Retention Credit is allowed: